-Finally, Sana can hardly believe me when I tell him that the Filipinos, like the Balinese, enjoy the cockfights a lot and organize lots of them.
+Finally, Sana can hardly believe me when I tell her that Filipinos, like Balinese, really appreciate cockfights and organize lots of them.
 And they bet too?
-But yes but yes !
+Yes, yes, yes!

 Sana put a few thousand rupees, which he will obviously lose ...
 He is disappointed.
 He thought that my presence would bring him luck.